Kxitij5/MechaMachine/README.md

 ## Installation
-Follow the following step to setup the project on your machine.
+Follow the sreps given below to setup this project on your machine/system.

 ### Prerequisites
 Ensure the following tools and hardware and software requirements: